TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

-On the top most level, the project level, you can find the files :file:`composer.json` which contains requirements for the TYPO3 installation and the :file:`composer.lock` which contains information about the concretely installed versions of each package.
+On the top most level, the project level, you can find the files :file:`composer.json` which contains requirements for the TYPO3 installation and the :file:`composer.lock` which contains information about the concrete installed versions of each package.

 Directories in a typical project